Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - This paper is trying to train and infer GAN model with lower bit data.
 - Small numerical error can cause GAN training failure.
 - Posit floating point data have more precision then normal floating data when value exponent close to zero.
-- Scale the weight and gradient to where posit good at to exploit the bit width.
+- Scale the weight and loss to where posit good at to exploit the bit width.

 ---
 ## What is GAN?